 • If an appraisal was completed, ensure that your broker is aware and keep the original copy of the appraisal

-• Keep your receipts, photos, appraisal information, and your jewelry somewhere safe.
+• Keep your receipts, photos, appraisal information, and jewelry in a safe place.

-If you have been gifted/inherited a collection of valuables or have jewelry with sentimental value, it makes sense to buy an endorsement on your home insurance policy to make sure the gems are covered.
+If you have been gifted or inherited a collection of valuables or jewelry with sentimental value, it makes sense to buy an endorsement on your home insurance policy to ensure the gems are covered.

 Important tips to remember